jacksonMorrisThring/coding_quiz/README.md

+# 📖 Coding Quiz!

 ## The coding quiz serves as a...

 * Project to utilise bootstrap for styling, and jQuery for practice and efficenecy.

-* Progressive testing of my knowledge in css for interview preparedness
+* Progressive testing of my knowledge in css and other features of coding for interview preparedness

 * It uses a 2 button navigation, and local storage to store highscores